-Subject to a candidate being offered a place by at least one partner university, the Martingale Foundation will allocate one funded place to the candidate.
+Subject to being offered a place by at least one partner university, the Martingale Foundation will allocate one funded place to the candidate.
 Please note that if a university offer is conditional, the funding from Martingale will also be conditional.

 The allocation process will match a candidate’s university preferences with the university’s candidate rankings.
-Through this process we aim to place a group of Martingale scholars at each of our partner universities.
+Through this process we aim to place a group of Martingale Scholars at each of our partner universities.

 Friday 4 August 2023